alexandervpetrov/ribosome/README.md

 During deploy process runtime environment will be set up.
 After that release files and runtime are considered immutable.

-This and any other Ribosome operations using SSH (the ones that taking `host` parameter) require that you configure host settings and alias inside `~/.ssh/config`.
+This and any other Ribosome operations using SSH (the ones taking `host` parameter) require you to configure host settings and alias inside `~/.ssh/config`.

 For deployed release you can load and unload service(s):

     $ ribosome load <version> <service> <config> <host>

-In case of a simple upgrade, when all services of interest at host are already running, you can quickly reload them all of them (jump) to the new version:
+In case of a simple upgrade, when all services of interest are already running at host, you can quickly reload all of them (jump) to the new version:

     $ ribosome jump <version> <host>